Categories: BlogVoter Info

 Protect voting rights: The old saying “use it or lose it” could not be more appropriate.

 Real world consequences: Voting is a conduit, not an end in itself.
-It impacts healthcare, the environment, education, access to broadband, emergency services, privacy rights and just about anything else that the gover
+Voting shows politicians what the electorate thinks is important.
+The impact is felt every day in healthcare, the environment, education, access to broadband, emergency services, privacy rights and just about anything else that the government administers or influences.

 (Image: Sedj courtesy of Deviant Arft: https://www.deviantart.com/sedj/art/Vector-Bubble-Numbers-265191420)